 As a leader in Christ's church, you are committed to fulfill the Great Commission and the Great Commandment.
 You want your church to make its maximum impact for God by winning people to Christ, connecting them to a local church, and building them up in the faith.
-Talbot School of Theology gives you the tools you need to faithfully make disciples in North America.
+Talbot School of Theology gives you the tools you need to faithfully make disciples in North America and around the world.

 - Discover new insights to understand and reach people for Christ.